EchoVessel Runtime Interactions & Memory Flows

 First run · /api/admin/persona/onboarding

-persona / self / user / mood
+persona / user

 memory.onboarding.bootstrap_persona() · one CoreBlock row per label